HIMANSHU-1504/liferay-Employee-Management-Portlet-with-email-notification/README.md

 1. Export pdf through itext libraray and apache poi
 2. implemented gradle for these two, its very important to have both libraray with that you might face some issues

+In 3rd commit chnages are :-
+1. add new depedency of itextPdf as old depedency gives error
+2. make changes in bnd file to resolve depedency issues

 In future :
 1. trying to add export excel and pdf in dowload section instaed of specific location